esmemrubinstein/IntroToRobotLearning/hw1/RUN.md

 In Section 2.2, use the following parameters (all not listed match above):

 ```
-n_iter = 10
+n_iter = 8
 n_layers: 3
-learning_rate: 5e-3
 ```
 After generated the outputs for 2 environments, there is another block in the ipynb file with the comment "Code to create dagger vs expert vs bc plot for ant and another environment" that can be used to create the plot for the DAgger vs BC vs Expert.
-The paths for the output can be put into variables `ant_events_file` and `humanoid_events_file`.
+The paths for the output can be put into variables `ant_events_file` and `h_events_file`.